top of page

 TECHNOLOGY

-CDS was Founded in 1983 by current Chairman Terry Dunne, CDS originally specialized in devising complete ceramic drying solutions for a range of organizations and remits.
-It has always been our ethos to work on projects from their initial planning stages through to final completion; this has allowed us space to innovate, delivering products that supersede industry trends by their very design.
+It has always been our ethos to work on projects from their initial planning stages through to their final completion; this has allowed us space to innovate; delivering products that supersede industry trends by their very design.

-It’s this commitment to continual redevelopment that has lead to us being recognised as a worldwide authority in the field of thermal processing technology.
+It’s this commitment to continual redevelopment that has lead us to being recognised as a worldwide authority in the field of thermal processing technology.

-At the forefront of thermal technology innovations and developments, CDS has developed, patented and introduced into the marketplace a ‘new’ concept in process drying “R-O2 Technology”
+At the forefront of innovation and development of thermal technology, CDS has developed, patented and introduced into the marketplace a new concept of drying process: R-O2 Technology.

 WHAT IS R-O2 DRYING?

-R-O2 Drying Advantages include:-
+R-O2 Drying Advantages include:

 • Specific heat of steam is twice that of normal air, hence it can transfer more than twice the amount of heat for the same mass air flow.